samyak1729/shopping-list/README.md

 # shopping-list
-a simple mobile friendly web-app for the next time you go grocery shopping. clean and minimalist ui
+a simple mobile friendly web-app for the next time you go grocery shopping.